 Signing into third-party services.
 If you sign into a third-party service with your Microsoft account, you will be asked to consent to share the account data required by that service.
 The service will also receive the version number assigned to your account (a new version number is assigned each time you change your sign-in data); and whether your account has been deactivated.
 The third party can use or share your data according to its own practices and policies.
 You should carefully review the privacy statement for each service you sign into in order to determine how it will use the data it collects.

-Accounts received from third parties.
-If you received your Microsoft account from a third party, like an Internet service provider, that third party may have rights over your account, including the ability to access or delete your Microsoft account.
-You should carefully review any additional terms the third party provided you to understand what it can do with your Microsoft account.
+Personal Microsoft accounts received from third parties.
+If you received your personal Microsoft account from a third party, like an Internet service provider, that third party may have rights over your account, including the ability to access or delete your Microsoft account.
+You should carefully review any additional terms the third party provided you to understand what it can do with your account.

 Personal data collected by Microsoft may be stored and processed in the United States or any other country where Microsoft or its affiliates, subsidiaries or service providers maintain facilities.
 We take steps to ensure that the data we collect under this privacy statement is processed according to the provisions of this statement and the requirements of applicable law wherever the data is located.